The Birth of Actor Nakadai Tatsuya

 We had amazing instructors — we’d regularly see people like Yoshida Kenichi and Kinoshita Junji coming in.
 But while our lessons in practical skills finally began in my third year, most of the time they would call for us by our names in alphabetical order.
 Thus, it would always be the “Abes” or the what-have-yous to go first — I’d be waiting for my turn forever and they still wouldn’t get all the way to “N.” I would literally get into fights with those “A” people because they were annoyed about “having to go first again.”
 I’d be yelling, “so then switch places with me, dammit!”
 But of course because the instructors would be different each time they didn’t know about any of this.
 So I would always be stuck there waiting for my turn which would never come.
 Because of this, I hardly ever received any actual acting training.

 I was friendly with everyone, but the truth is that at the end of the day we were all in competition with one another.
 A person by the name of Aoyama Sugisaku was our great master, and when the fifty of us first got into the training school he said he “felt sorry” for us.
-That was literally his congratulatory message to us.
+That was literally his message to congratulate us.
 “Only one of you will get to join Haiyuza — the other 49 of you are basically paying your monthly tuition fees for the sake of that one person.”